 Well, Barry had a Landrover cabriolet and wore short pants and long socks, and Lyn wore dresses so it was inevitable.
 They spotted each other across the mighty Mkomazi, their eyes locked and the two families were united in a river dynasty, solving the problem of parts of Barry’s farm being cut off from him and him having to traverse the Payn land to get to ‘Ottos.’

-Barry stayed at Otto’s at first, so his and Lyn’s eyes actually probly locked while he drove his Landie across their lawn, not trans-river.
+Barry the bachelor stayed at Otto’s, so his and Lyn’s eyes actually probly locked while he drove his Landie across their lawn, not trans-river.
 Once they got wedlocked they moved up to Highover.

 Where they had a little porcupine – rescued when a Ford F150 did a caesarian section on its Mom at 65mph.
 It used to scurry around in the walls of their house between the corrugated iron and the rhino board inner walls.
-They also had Warren there and we bumped into him by chance a couple years ago and together we checked out the ruins of the house where he was born forty years prior.
+They also had Warren there.
+We bumped into him by chance visiting Hella Hella a couple years ago, and together we checked out the ruins of the house up on Highover where he was born forty years prior.

 What could I do?
 I obeyed.
 One of them was called Richenda Wimbury and she said you must come with me to a farm called Hella Hella.
 I took a peek at her legs and said OK.
 And so I met Lyn and Barry.
 It was 1980.